No products in the cart.

 Calathea Ornata Bright Indirect Light

-Calathea Ornata Temperature & Humidity Requirement
+Temperature & Humidity

 Potting Your Pinstripe Calathea

 Clean the container and fill it up with fresh soil as described next.
 Once transplanted, place your tropical plant in less light until new growth appears.
 Please do this in spring and summer when it grows.

 Best Potting Mix

 It is important to check your USDA hardiness zone first.
-The good news is if you live in zones 10, you’re lucky to grow this plant inside or out.
+The good news is if you live in Zone 10, you’re lucky to grow this plant inside or out.

 Calathea Ornata Varieties and Similar Plants